UAE Provides Urgent Relief For Sudans Flood Victims - UrduPoint

 UAE Provides Urgent Relief For Sudan's Flood Victims

-ABU DHABI, (UrduPoint / Pakistan Point News / WAM - 27th Aug, 2019) The UAE - via the Khalifa Bin Zayed Al Nahyan Foundation - has begun immediate relief operations in Sudan to help those affected by severe floods sweeping the country.
+The UAE via the Khalifa Bin Zayed Al Nahyan Foundation has begun immediate relief operations in Sudan to help those affected by severe floods sweeping the country

 At least 62 people have died as a result of flash flooding which devastated some 26,000 homes, with the worst affected areas include the White Nile State and the capital, Khartoum.